-The Certificate of Proficiency in Shotgunsmithing is geared for students that already have knowledge and demonstrable skills in the operation and use of machining equipment such as manual and CNC lathes, end-mills, and basic hand-tool and bench-tools.
-Students will learn all aspects of building, maintaining and repair various types of popular shotguns.
+The Certificate of Proficiency in Shotgunsmithing is geared toward students who already have knowledge and demonstrable skills in the operation and use of machining equipment such as manual and CNC lathes, endmills, and basic hand tools and bench-tools.
+Students will learn all aspects of building, maintaining, and repairing various types of popular shotguns.

-Required Courses Credit Hours

 GUNS 1001 Basic Firearm Safety & Maintenance 1

 GUNS 1013 Gunsmithing Theory II 3

 GUNS 1103 Firearms Repair I 3

 GUNS 1303 Shotgunsmithing 3

-\Student applicants must be at least 21-years-old to apply for admission into the Shotgunsmithing program.
+Student applicants must be at least 21 years old to apply for admission into the Shotgunsmithing program.
+They must also be able to complete and pass an ATF form 4473 to purchase a firearm.
+This program is ineligible for financial aid.